iaaryanraj/moviesNseries/README.md

 ## Description

 A simple TUI application to search for movies and series, and download them.
-It uses the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) to facilitate autocompletion while searching for movies and series.
+It uses the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) to facilitate autocompletion while searching for movies and series. <span style="color:red">The program now requires a VPN to function because the site it uses has been blocked.</span>

 ## Installation